What are Bing Ads?

 Microsoft Advertising is making search user-friendly.
 Microsoft Search Network is an important part in making this happen.
 MSN is basically rebranded with customer-centric technology for powering the devices, apps, and sites that are frequently used by the customers.

-Online and Mobile app searchers can find the Microsoft Search Network on Bing and partner sites, through Windows 10, Cortana and Office.
+Online and Mobile app searchers can find the Microsoft Ads on Bing and partner sites, through Windows 10, Cortana and Office.
 In addition to these, there are third-party platforms and partnerships that make a search inside Amazon’s devices, web results for Siri and Spotlight Search on Apple devices, or maps on thousands of leading websites.

 Welcome Microsoft Shopping Campaigns